Decommission Aged Hardware

 firewall-cmd --reload

-Use strongly recomends using a load balancer to manage connectivity to the cluster.
-The Load Balancer should use a “Least Connections” algorithm for routing requests to the AIStor deployment, since any AIStor node in the deployment can receive, route, or process client requests.
+Use strongly recommends using a load balancer to manage connectivity to the cluster.
+The Load Balancer should use a “Least Connections” algorithm for routing requests to the MinIO AIStor deployment, since any MinIO AIStor node in the deployment can receive, route, or process client requests.

 The following load balancers are known to work well with MinIO:

-Configuring firewalls or load balancers to support AIStor is out of scope for this procedure.
+Configuring firewalls or load balancers to support MinIO AIStor is out of scope for this procedure.

 Deployment must have sufficient storage